James Moore (Continental Army officer): Colonial political and military service

 James Moore had experience as a military officer before the American Revolution.
 In 1758, Governor Arthur Dobbs appointed him as the captain of a provincial garrison company at Fort Johnston, and Moore remained in command of that unit during the French and Indian War.
 During that conflict, Moore was captain of a company he led to South Carolina to defend that colony against Cherokee attacks brought on by the Anglo-Cherokee War.
 By 1759, he was appointed a justice of the peace.
 In protest of the Stamp Act, in 1766 Moore led an armed mob that occupied the de facto capital town of Brunswick, North Carolina.
 The mob appointed Moore as its delegate to confront Governor William Tryon and the royal comptroller of customs, William Pennington, who had taken refuge at Tryon's home.
 Pennington gave in to the demands of the mob, and resigned his post, swearing that he would not enforce the provisions of the Stamp Act.

-Moore served as a colonel of an artillery company in the colonial militia during the War of the Regulation, a revolt by western settlers against perceived injustices in the colonial government of North Carolina in the decade immediately preceding the American Revolution.
+Moore served as a colonel of an artillery company in the North Carolina Militia during the War of the Regulation, a revolt by western settlers against perceived injustices in the colonial government of North Carolina in the decade immediately preceding the American Revolution.
 At the Battle of Alamance, Moore served as the commander of Governor Tryon's artillery company.
 Moore's orders in that engagement were to fire his cannons once Tryon had determined the Regulators would not surrender, thus signaling the beginning of the battle.
 During the conflict, however, the governor's artillery functioned poorly, and the Regulators were able to gain an initial advantage by fighting irregularly.
 The governor's forces eventually succeeded in crushing the armed farmers, thus ending the Regulator rebellion.
 Moore went on to serve in the North Carolina House of Commons from 1764 to 1771 and again in 1773, representing his home county of New Hanover.
 In 1772, he purchased a plantation of 500 acre on the Cape Fear River several miles upriver from Wilmington.